theryeguy92/HTB-Solar-Lab/README.md

 1. Used a Reverse Shell Generator: https://www.revshells.com/
 2. Plug in the payload (illustrated below) in the python script: https://github.com/c53elyas/CVE-2023-33733
    ![payload_python](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/f1b423e7-747c-449f-9c06-c081c69fae6b)
-3. After this set up, since Its possible to intercept, and alter the Training Request text and plug the malicious script.
+3. After this set up, since it’s possible to intercept, and alter the Training Request text and plug the malicious script.
    ![payload_packet intercept](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/73b59298-5761-4f65-8e3d-83f371a37b3d)
 4. Before we Forward the response, we set up a listener on port 4444 (Or the port you set up a netcat listener).
 ```bash